Metric reconstruction and the Hamiltonian for eccentric, precessing binaries in the small-mass-ratio limit: Background

 is its first-order correction with $h_{uu}^{\mathrm{R}(1)} = h_{\mu\nu}^{\mathrm{R}(1)} u^\mu u^\nu$.\footnote{Note that other works (e.g., \cite{Detw08, BaraSago10, VandShah15}) define the redshift as the inverse of \eqref{eqn:z}: $U = \langle \tilde{z}^{-1}\rangle_{\tilde{\tau}} = \langle \tilde{z}\rangle_t^{-1}$.
 Consequently $\langle \tilde{z}_1 \rangle_t = - \langle \tilde{z}_{(0)} \rangle_t^{2} U_1$, where $U_1$ is the first-order correction to the averaged inverse redshift.}

-In the case of circular equatorial (non-precessing, non-eccentric) orbits, Detweiler first recognized that the redshift correction $\tilde{z}_1$ presents a (quasi-)invariant measure of conservative perturbations \cite{Detw08}.
-Barack and Sago later generalized the ``invariance" of this redshift measure by taking the proper-time-average of $z$ over one radial period \cite{BaraSago10}.
-The redshift along eccentric orbits has been extensively explored in the literature and has been a useful tool for cross-validation of various metric perturbation calculations and facilitated comparisons between the self-force, effective-one-body, and post-Newtonian frameworks \cite{AkcaETC15, VandShah15, BiniDamoGera16b, BiniDamoGera16c, BiniDamoGera18, BiniGera19a}.
-Since its introduction, further works have highlighted the increasing importance of the redshift in understanding conservative dynamics.
-Le Tiec and collaborators connected the local redshift invariant to the binding energy and angular momentum of binary via the \emph{first law of black hole mechanics} \cite{LetiBlanWhit12, Leti15}, while Fujita \emph{et al.} and Lewis \emph{et al.} have connected the redshift to the two-body Hamiltonian \cite{FujiETC17, LewiETC25}.
+In the case of circular equatorial (nonprecessing, noneccentric) orbits, Detweiler first recognized that the redshift correction $\tilde{z}_1$ presents a (quasi-)invariant measure of conservative perturbations \cite{Detw08}.
+Barack and Sago later generalized the ``invariance" of this redshift measure by taking the proper-time average of $z$ over one radial period \cite{BaraSago10}.
 In this work, we follow Ref.~\cite{FujiETC17} and present the natural extension of the redshift invariant to eccentric, precessing orbits.
-It is given by the infinite coordinate-time-average of \eqref{eqn:redshift-full} at the fixed frequencies $\{\Omega_r, \Omega_\theta,\Omega_\phi\}$, masses $\{m_1, m_2\}$ and primary spin $a$,
+It is given by the infinite coordinate-time average of \eqref{eqn:redshift-full} at the fixed frequencies $\{\Omega_r, \Omega_\theta,\Omega_\phi\}$, masses $\{m_1, m_2\}$ and primary spin $a$,

 where

 Expanding in the mass-ratio, we then have